bossonormal215/bossonormal215/README.md

 -->
 ## Hi there 👋, I’m @bossonormal215

-I'm a Web3 developer and founder, currently building **NFTLendHub** — a peer-to-peer, non-custodial NFT lending protocol on Monad.
+I'm a Web3 developer and founder, currently building **LendHub** — a peer-to-peer, non-custodial NFT lending protocol on Monad.
 I work across Ethereum, TON, Fogo, and other L1s, pushing DeFi, NFT infra, and ecosystem standards forward.

 ## 🔗 Connect with me